Earl-cmyk/SolveMate/README.md

 No extra installation needed.

 ## 🧑‍💻 Author
-Developed by Dimla (for “SolveMate” project)
-Built with Python 🐍 and Tkinter 🎨
+Developed by Group 10 Barlam, David, Dimla, Fernandez, and Mergilla (for “SolveMate” project) Built with Python 🐍 and Tkinter 🎨